 The IT landscape today is anything but simple – the shelf life of technologies is reducing, and new-age technologies such as cloud, AI, and ML have matured.

-But, as the application economy strengthens, and businesses become dependent on software, increasing the capacity to develop deep-tech products is becoming important for organizations.
+But, as the application economy strengthens and businesses become dependent on software, increasing the capacity to develop deep-tech products is important for organizations.

-But what traits must organizations look out for to ensure that they are selecting the right partner?
+But what traits must organizations observe to ensure they are selecting the right partner?

 Having deep domain knowledge assists the technology partner to build elegant solutions because:

-- Domain knowledge helps in understanding the functional flow of the business and better understand the business requirements in relation to business problems
+- Domain knowledge helps in understanding the functional flow of the business and better understanding the business requirements concerning business problems.

-- With deep domain knowledge, one can better to understand the user needs and design strong technology solutions accordingly
+- With domain knowledge, one can better understand user needs and design technology solutions accordingly.

 Today most industries and customer behaviors are becoming more nuanced.
-Given deep-tech products are usually for business-critical applications, deep domain expertise is the only way to ensure that they are relevant and robust and serve their purpose.
+Deep-tech products are usually for business-critical applications, deep domain expertise is the only way to ensure that they are relevant and robust and serve their purpose.